Appendix C, "Diagnostic Tables"

 Step 3.
 Identify what is normal: Larger leaves and faster plant growth is normal.
 There is a problem with this Katsura tree.

 Step 4.
-Cultural practices: Tree has been in the landscape for 4 years.
+Cultural practices: Tree has been in the landscape for four years.
 No cultural practices identified that would cause problems.

 Step 5.
 Environmental conditions: No adverse environmental conditions noted.